Each room of Blank Children's Hospital was designed with children and families in mind.

 Our caregivers are devoted to your child's care and well-being while they are in the hospital.
 A button to call your caregiver is located on the bed rail or bedstand.
 When the button is pressed, the caregiver is alerted that assistance is needed.
 Restrooms have a call cord, which operates the same as the regular call button.
 Caregivers will respond to the call by coming to your child's room as quickly as possible.

 Blank Children's Hospital has guidelines to ensure the safety and security of our patients and families.
 The only personnel who should be taking your child from your room are employees and volunteers with proper identification.
 Proper identification is a photo ID with the UnityPoint Health - Des Moines logo.
 If you are unsure, call your caregiver.

 Latex or rubber balloons are the leading cause of material choking deaths in children.
 To maintain a safe environment, latex balloons are not allowed.
 Mylar balloons do not pose the same risk to children and are permitted throughout the hospital.
 Mylar balloons are available to purchase in the Guilded Cage Gift Shop located in the Iowa Methodist main lobby next to the information desk.
 Volunteers will deliver balloons to patient rooms.

-Flowers may be purchased in the Guilded Cage Gift Shop located in the Iowa Methodist main lobby next to the information desk.
+Flowers may be purchased in the IMMC/BCH Gift and Flower Shop located in the Iowa Methodist main lobby next to the information desk.
 Please ask if your child may have flowers as flowers are not allowed in patient rooms on the NICU, PICU or oncology unit.
 Volunteers make deliveries from florists to patient rooms.
 If you have questions, please call 241-6193.

 Television and VCR/DVD